Topologically protected edge oscillations in nonlinear dynamical units: Zak phases for a unit cell with weak couplings and corresponding lattice structures

 As stated in the main text, if the links, connecting nodes from the edge to nodes from the edge of the bulk, have weak couplings assigned, we observe edge-localized oscillations (here as for Fig.~\ref{Picture2e}(b) and (d)), if these couplings are strong as for Fig.~\ref{Picture2e}(a) and (c), we observe OD-states everywhere.

 In more detail, let us keep $\alpha_i, \omega_i, \beta_i, g$ fixed and choose $s=8.0$ and $w=0.001$.
 To observe OD-states everywhere as suggested by the vanishing Zak phases for our first choice of Hamiltonian Eq.\ \eqref{ourhamiltonian}, it seems first at odds that instead of OD-states we observe edge oscillations for Fig.~\ref{Picture2e} (d).
 Therefore, let us extend the geometry of Fig.~\ref{Picture2e}(d) to a $6\times 6$ grid with the same alternating coupling assignments as in Fig.~\ref{Picture2e}(d).
 In this case, for the $6\times 6$ grid of Fig.~\ref{Picture2e}(a), indeed we would observe OD-states everywhere, as the links orthogonal to the edge, connecting to the nodes in the boundary of the bulk, have strong couplings assigned.
 Switching here the values of $s$ and $w$ to $s=0.001$ and $w=8.0$, corresponding to Zak phases $(\pi,\pi)$, leads to edge-localized oscillations on a $6\times 6$ lattice of Fig.~\ref{Picture2e}(b).\\ If, instead of switching the coupling values on a grid of the same size, we change the size of the grid say again to $4\times 4$, the single plaquette in the bulk is weakly coupled to the edge (without any switch) for $s=8.0$ and $w=0.001$, going along with edge-localized oscillations (Fig.~\ref{Picture2e}(d)).
-Here, the corresponding non-vanishing Zak phases $(\pi,\pi)$ for $s=8.0$ and $w=0.001$ are obtained from the alternative Hamiltonian Eq.\ \eqref{ouroldhamiltonian}, derived for weak couplings inside a unit cell. \\ This means, which Hamiltonian to choose (i.e., which coupling assignments to the internal links of a unit cell) for calculating the bulk bands and the appropriate Zak phases, depends on the distance between the unit cell and the edge.
-(The distance is measured as the minimal number of connecting links.)
-For Zak phases zero as in (a) and (c), the connecting links to the edge should be strong, therefore for an even (odd) distance of the edge from the unit cell ($2$ in (a) and $1$ in (c)), its internal links should be strong (weak), respectively; accordingly, for Zak phases $\pi$ as in (b) and (d), the connecting links should be weak, therefore for an even (odd) distance from the unit cell ($2$ in (b) and $1$ in (d)), its internal links should be weak (strong), respectively. \\ For these choices, the non-vanishing Zak phases of the bulk bands of the Hamiltonian are in one-to-one correspondence to edge-localized oscillations on a finite grid with even or odd distances of unit cells to the edge.
-Thus, whether the distance is even or odd determines the choice of coupling assignment to the unit cell (and the respective Hamiltonian).
+Here, the corresponding non-vanishing Zak phases $(\pi,\pi)$ for $s=8.0$ and $w=0.001$ are obtained from the alternative Hamiltonian Eq.\ \eqref{ouroldhamiltonian}, derived for weak couplings inside a unit cell. \\